RouteHub-Link/DomainUtils/README.md

 ## About <a name = "about"></a>

-This project is a URL Validator Service has three main purposes:
+This project is a Domain utility for validating an site. features are;

 1. URL Validation: The service will validate a URL with Configuration options to allow or disallow certain URL patterns.
 2. Seek The URL: The service will seek the URL and return the response status code.
 With some additional configuration options for more advanced use cases.
+(Does not does url validation please validate it first then create a seek task.)
 3. DNS TXT Lookup: The service will perform a DNS TXT lookup on the domain of the URL and return the TXT record.

 The service has asynq for queueing the these tasks and a REST API for the client to interact with the service.